cvasilak/katacoda-scenarios/pelion-device-simulator/step6.md

-Now that our environment is setup, we are ready to build the new firmware and prepare for an update campaign:
+Now that our environment is set up, we are ready to build the new firmware and prepare for an update campaign:

 1. Switch to the firmware source code directory: